 NOTE: a current driver’s licence is required to operate a forklift on a public road or public property.

 How will I be trained and assessed?

-Training is very practical and is conducted in a training venue.
-Assessment is conducted during these sessions.
-Day 1 focuses on theory and the day 2 focuses on practical skills and assessment.
-Assessment activities include:
+SMT’s training and assessment is very practical and is conducted in a classroom environment and on work site.
+Day 1 focuses on theory and the day 2 focuses on practical skills and assessment, activities include: